-In raw mode, every character is passed back immediately to the program.
-No erase or kill processing is done; the end-of-file character (EOT), the interrupt character (DELETE) and the quit character (FS) are not treated specially.
+In raw mode, every character is passed immediately to the program without waiting until a full line has been typed.
+No erase or kill processing is done; the end-of-file character (EOT), the interrupt character (DEL) and the quit character (FS) are not treated specially.